 Village Hall rebuilt

 Residents of Escrick fought against the proposed mine complex.
 Sinking of the 1km deep shafts for the mine commenced in 1979 and completed in 1986.
 Production started in January 1991 and continued until the merger with Stilingfleet mine in July 1997.
 The site was used for several years after as a training location.

 Unlike neighbouring mines, the mine deliberately did not use the Escrick name.

 Coal was not extracted at this location - instead being carried by conveyor belt to Gascoigne Wood.

-Escrick Park Gardens built, and a period of change for farming
+Escrick Park Gardens and Dower Park built, and a period of change for farming

 During the 1980s changes in the nature of farming began to impact the nature of the Escrick Estate.
 Small farm holdings began to be amalagamated into larger units, and the Estate began to convert the now redundant farmsteads into office and industrial units.
 At the height of this rural diversification development, the Estate provided some 41 business units.

 A brickworks had existed on the site (west of the current Escrick Business Park) since approximately 1850, with its own quarry on-site.
 The brickworks closed in 1991 and the factory building was demolished in 2006.

 New bells in St Helens

 The bells were replaced by the former bells from St Martin-in-the-bullring (Birmingham).
 These bells were hung in a new two-tier 10 ton galvanized steel frame set on a massive re-inforced concrete gillage.
 The new frame contained 14 pits, to allow for latter augmentation.
 The more mellow tone of the new bells proved extremely popular in a village which had fallen out of favour with the previous ones.